rb28z2/progress-bot/README.md

 Install `build-essential` and `libicu-dev` via your package manager, then run `npm install` to install the required dependencies.
 Then, copy `config-default.js` to `config.js` and edit as required.
 Finally, run the bot with `node irc.js`.

 ##### Compatibility
 In theory, this should work anywhere node (and the above dependencies) works.
-However I've only tested it on Linux (Ubuntu 16.04).
+However I've only tested it on Linux (Ubuntu 16.04), and Windows 10.

 # Usage
 ##### Available commands and syntax